sashaperigo/csprof-diversity-data/README.md

 If you're new to Git but still want to contribute, click "Issues" in the upper right hand corner and create a new issue describing in text what you'd like to add.

 ### Thanks so much to...
-- Thank you to Tracy Chou, who started the crowdsourced diversity data movement with her [database](https://github.com/triketora/women-in-software-eng) of the percentage of women in software engineering at various companies.
+- [Tracy Chou](https://github.com/triketora), who started the crowdsourced diversity data movement with her [database](https://github.com/triketora/women-in-software-eng) of the percentage of women in software engineering at various companies.
-- Thank you to Christine Chapman, who maintains a [database](https://github.com/czchapma/college-diversity-data) of diversity numbers of undergraduate computer science majors at various universities.
+- [Christine Chapman](https://github.com/czchapma), who maintains a [database](https://github.com/czchapma/college-diversity-data) of diversity numbers of undergraduate computer science majors at various universities.